johnkou97/johnkou97.github.io/_projects/reinforcement.md

     </div>
 </div>
 <div class="caption">
-    Left: 20 episodes of training.
-Right: 200 episodes of training.
+    Video animations of the agent's behavior in the Cartpole environment, during different stages of the training process.
+Each video contains 10 evaluation episodes (no exploration or training).
+Left: beginning of training (after 20 episodes of training).
+Right: middle of training (after 200 episodes of training).
 </div>

 <div class="row">